lexi-lambda/mtl-style-example/README.md

   - #### `MTLStyleExample.Interfaces`

     This module contains the mtl-style typeclasses that are used to decouple the effect interfaces used in the code from their implementations.
-It also includes implementations of some of the interfaces in `IO`, which are trivial by design—the real implementations must be trivial, or there is logic that is not be under test coverage!
+It also includes implementations of some of the interfaces in `IO`, which are trivial by design—the real implementations must be trivial, or there is logic that is not under test coverage!

   - #### `MTLStyleExample.MainSpec`